Saturday, September 13, 2025

 Pray, “Deliver us from evil!”
 There are people in the world who hunt Christians for sport.
 They are like those who mount animal heads on walls!
 They consider each slain saint a trophy.

-Both David’s King and his son attempted to kill him. but the Lord rescued him from both of them.
+Both David’s King and his son attempted to kill him, but the Lord rescued him from both of them.
 In 2 Samuel 15:31, David prayed that a royal advisor would advise his son wrongly, “O Lord, I pray, turn the counsel of Ahithophel into foolishness!”

 In Matthew 10:16, Jesus told His disciples.
 “Behold, I send you out as sheep in the midst of wolves.
 Therefore, be wise as serpents and harmless as doves.”
 Serpents are crafty.
 Hunters camouflage their traps.
 Therefore, we who serve God cannot afford to be careless.

 Another “P” is for promise.
 In Matthew 10:19-20, Jesus said, “When they deliver you up, do not worry about how or what you should speak.
 For it will be given to you in that hour what you should speak; for it is not you who speak, but the Spirit of your Father who speaks in you.”
-Haters want to extract soundbites from us to use against us.
-In Mark 12:13, the enemies of Jesus sent Pharisees and Herodians “to catch Him in His words.”

-The third “P” is praise.
-Peter, John, Paul, and Silas praised God after being arrested.
-In Acts 5:40-41, after a religious council beat the Lord’s apostles and let them go, they departed rejoicing that they were counted worthy to suffer shame for the Lord’s Name.
-In Acts 16:22-25, officials ripped the clothes off Paul and Silas, beat them repeatedly with rods, imprisoned them, and fastened their feet in stockades.
-After all that, Paul and Silas prayed and sang hymns to God.
-Praising God helped these men to remain resilient and to keep on testifying for Jesus.
+“The third “P” is for praise.
+In Acts 5:40-41, after religious leaders scourged Peter and John, they departed rejoicing that they were counted worthy to suffer shame for the Lord’s Name.
+In Acts 16:22-25, officials beat Paul and Silas with rods.
+Afterwards, Paul and Silas prayed and sang hymns to God.
+Praising God helped these men to remain resilient and to keep testifying for Jesus.

 “But the Lord is with me as a mighty, awesome One.
 Therefore, my persecutors will stumble and will not prevail.
 They will be greatly ashamed, for they will not prosper.
 Their everlasting confusion will never be forgotten.”
 Jeremiah 20:11